Dana-Lucas/Strain-Gauge-Rosette-Calculations/README.md

 # Strain-Gauge-Rosette-Calculations

-This was a short program written to aid in performing a mechanics of materials lab.
+This was a short program written to aid in performing a Mechanics of Materials lab.

 The strain in the x and y directions and shear strain, as well as strain at 60* were calculated at various pressures given a set of experimental data collected in a thin